Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiments and Results

 \subsection{Linear Evaluation}

-The common evaluation protocol for self-supervised learning is based on freezing the base encoder $f(\cdot)$ after unsupervised pretraining, and then train a supervised linear classifier on top of it.
-The linear classifier is a fully connected layer followed by softmax, which is plugged on top of $f(\cdot)$ after removing the MLP's head and divergence network $D(\cdot)$.
-Our linear evaluation consists of studies on small and large datasets including STL-10, CIFAR-10/100, ISIC-7, ImageNet with different approaches to explore and compare the effectiveness of our proposed method.
-Top-1 accuracy in $\%$ reported on the test set of ImageNet in Table~\ref{table:lineareval:imagenet} and Table~\ref{table:lineareval:smalldatasets} shows the comparison of our model against the self-supervised baselines on small datasets.
-Based on the performance reported in Table~\ref{table:lineareval:imagenet} and Table~\ref{table:lineareval:smalldatasets}, our method obtains up to 1.5\% improvement compared with baselines MoCo-V2 or SimCLR.
-We also achieves a top-1 accuracy of 71.3\% on ImageNet which is comparable to the state-of-the-art methods.
+One of the common evaluation protocol for self-supervised learning is freezing the base encoder $f(\cdot)$ after unsupervised pretraining and then training a supervised linear classifier on top of it.
+In our proposed architecture, the linear classifier is a fully connected layer followed by softmax which is connected on top of $f(\cdot)$ after removing the MLP's head and divergence network $D(\cdot)$.
+Our linear evaluation consists of studies on small and large datasets such as STL-10, CIFAR-10/100, ISIC-7, and ImageNet.
+We use the standard ResNet-50 architecture (24M parameters) in all of our evaluations.
+Our models are pretrained for only 400 epochs due to computational resource constraints.

+Table~\ref{table:lineareval:smalldatasets} shows the comparison of our model against the baseline under the linear evaluation on small datasets as well as the ImageNet dataset.
+The measured performance in top-1 accuracy suggests our method improves the baseline in small datasets significantly and achieves a sizable performance gain up to 3.3\% over the baseline on ImageNet.
+Table~\ref{table:lineareval:imagenet} shows ImageNet linear evaluation accuracy of our models in comparison to several recent contrastive learning methods.
+Our method obtains a top-1 accuracy of 72.6\% that is comparable to the state-of-the-art methods.